JoshuaPark823/annotation-extension/README.md

 1. prev_next variable that gets the button HTML element is being redefined everytime the annotation tab becomes the active tab.
 2. Event listener on the buttons is being called multiple times for some reason.
     - NOTE: Everytime you click off the tab and click back on, the script gets re-injected thus doubling the number of event listeners.
-3. (Current) How to check if DOM element has changed before calling calc function
+3. How to check if DOM element has changed before calling calc function
+4. (Current) Gonna update the count everytime the DOMsubtree is changed, figuring out the logic.

 ### Solutions
 1. Boolean flag in background script, turns false immediately after injecting foreground script once.
 2. Boolean flag that only injects the script once actually fixed the problem.
+3. Easy, check the DOMSubtree